-Wholesale funding represented around 63% of the bank's total funding as of year-end 2019.
+Wholesale funding represented around 60% of the bank's total funding as the end of June 2020.
 While the share of wholesale funding has materially reduced since RCI started collecting internet deposits from retail customers in 2012 (currently accounting for around one-third of outstanding loans), we still consider that RCI is vulnerable to sudden changes in investor confidence.
 Restricted market access could lead to higher funding costs, which would constrain loan origination.
-This would harm RCI's franchise and ultimately reduce its earnings, particularly if funding constraints coincide with higher loan impairments.
+This would harm RCI's franchise and ultimately reduce its earnings, particularly if funding constraints were to coincide with higher loan impairments.
 Our assigned Combined Liquidity score of b1 reflects this relative weakness.

 RCI's reliance on wholesale funding is however mitigated by its efforts to finance its loan book with longer-term liabilities, resulting in little refinancing risk.
-The bank also has a comfortable liquidity buffer of €9.6 billion at year-end 2019 to bridge any mismatches or temporary market access restrictions.
-This buffer was 23% composed of high-quality liquid assets (HQLA), 5% of other liquid securities, 26% of ECB eligible assets and 46% of committed bank credit lines at year-end 2019.
+The bank also has a comfortable liquidity buffer of €13 billion as of the end of June 2020 to bridge any mismatches or temporary market access restrictions.
+This buffer was 37% composed of high-quality liquid assets (HQLA) and 27% of ECB eligible assets.
 The bank receives very limited funding from Renault.
 RCI claims that it would be able to maintain its commercial business activity during 12 months while preserving a 100% liquidity coverage ratio in a stressed liquidity scenario that would deprive it of access to capital markets.

 The bank has been able to issue debt of various maturities and in different currencies in the markets in the past couple of years.
 We also acknowledge the geographical diversification of the resources and investors.
-As of year-end 2019, securitisation represented 7% of the bank's funding.
 The bank still has a sizeable pool of assets that could be securitised and used for central bank refinancing in a stress scenario.

-Funding sources as a percentage of total funding (2019)
+Exhibit 4 Funding sources as a percentage of total funding (H1 2020)